 Here are just a few: keep all walkways clear of ice and snow, have de-icing products handy for hard to remove ice or snow, ensure that all walkways are clearly marked and well lit, be careful of slippery surfaces inside our communities caused by tracking snow and ice (please make our staff aware if this occurs for quick clean up), wear slip-resistant footwear, do not walk on wet, slippery surfaces, Avoid carrying heavy loads that may offset balance, wear sunglasses on sunny days to lessen winter glare, take extra precautions when entering and exiting vehicles, wear layers of light clothing, protect extremities with heavy socks, mittens (preferred over gloves for warmth) with a hat, and finally, never use your stove to warm or heat your home.
 If you have breathing issues a scarf may also be recommended to protect your airways from the bitter wind.

 When it’s cold outside, there’s no need to give up and hibernate.
 If you live in a Hearth Community look at our Hearth Activity Calendar and take advantage of our Move More exercise sessions or join up with our Wellness Aide.
-Continuing physical activity reduces the risk for heart disease, high blood pressure, diabetes, some cancers, osteoporosis, and the winter blues or seasonal affective disorder.
+Continuing physical activity reduces the risk of heart disease, high blood pressure, diabetes, some cancers, osteoporosis, and the winter blues or seasonal affective disorder.
 Physical activity will also increase energy level and help you sleep better at night.

 Eating healthy throughout the winter months can be challenging.
 On a chilly day, it’s tempting to curl up on the couch with a bowl of salty (canned) soup or have microwavable dinners which are high in salt and calories, therefore, if you are lucky to live in a Hearth Community it is encouraged to continue to come to the Hearth’s dining room for your balanced nutritious meals.